How to Start Learning Chinese: Your All-in-one Completely Comprehensive Guide

 It’s no wonder learning it has found its way onto your bucket list!

-In this blog post, I’m going to give you tips to set you up for success, some of my Chinese language learning resources and a step-by-step roadmap on how to start learning Chinese.
+I’m going to give you tips to set you up for success, some of my Chinese language learning resources and a step-by-step roadmap on how to start learning Chinese.

 Tips for Starting to Learn Chinese

 Before diving into how to start learning Chinese, let’s take a look at some tips to set you up for success.

 Learn Pinyin on Day 1